jpsm83/health/documentation/n8n/article_translation.md

 - **ABSOLUTELY NO EMOJIS** - Do not add any emojis, symbols, or special characters
 - Ensure all URLs are properly formatted and functional

+### PRODUCT AND MERCHANDISE PRESERVATION
+**CRITICAL: When translating content that refers to products, items, merchandise, or anything purchasable, PRESERVE the exact names:**

+- **DO NOT translate product names** (e.g., "iPhone 15 Pro", "Nike Air Max", "Maybelline Fit Me Foundation")
+- **DO NOT translate brand names** (e.g., "Apple", "Samsung", "L'Oreal", "Sephora")
+- **DO NOT translate model numbers or product codes** (e.g., "Model XYZ-123", "SKU 456789")
+- **DO NOT translate specific item descriptions** that help users identify products for purchase
+- **PRESERVE product specifications** that are important for purchasing decisions
+- **MAINTAIN exact product titles** as they appear in stores or online marketplaces
+- **KEEP ingredient lists** for beauty, health, or food products that users need to verify
+- **PRESERVE color names, sizes, and variants** that are crucial for product identification
+- **MAINTAIN exact pricing information** if mentioned (though you can update outdated prices)
+- **KEEP store names and retailer information** that help users locate products

+**This ensures users can easily find and purchase the mentioned products online or in stores regardless of the target language.**

 ## REWRITE REQUIREMENTS (mediaContext, SEO & Social Media)

 - **mediaContext paragraphs**: REWRITE based on context, not translate - ensure each paragraph is *EXACTLY 205 CHARACTERS* or less